 Cruises to the Subantarctic Islands depart for 14 days from $14,440*pp.

 Of all the Sub-Arctic regions, the Kamchatka Peninsula in Russia’s Far East is possibly the most unexplored and most dramatic.
 Sitting on the edge of a tectonic plate, the Kamchatka Peninsula’s landscape is rough, varied and breathtaking.
 It is also home to a variety of wildlife, living in an area with basically zero human impact.
-See a variety of birds including Tufted and Horned Puffins, Laysan Albatross, and Parakeets.
+Small-ship cruising is one of the best and only ways to properly see this region.
+Enjoy glimpses of a variety of birds including Tufted and Horned Puffins, Laysan Albatross, and Parakeets.
 For eager whale watchers, you’ll encounter Sperm, Humpback and Killer Whales, among others.

 Expeditions to Kamchatka depart for 13 days from $11,459*pp.

 Catching a glimpse of a polar bear is becoming more and more difficult.
 However, Franz Josef Land in the Russian Arctic National Park, is an easy place to spot them.
 Other quintessential Arctic wildlife also inhabits the island, including walruses, a variety of birds inhabit the land, and humpback, bowhead, narwhal and white beluga whales.
 Add in exotic landscapes of fjords, scree slopes and cliffs, and this journey is sure to take your breath away.